limjierui/tp/docs/UserGuide.md

 #### Format: `update /i [INDEX] /a [NEW_AMOUNT] /c [NEW_CATEGORY]`

-* `[INDEX]` refers to the index of income in list in which you want to update.
+* `[INDEX]` refers to the index of the entries in your income list in which you want to update.
-    * Enter `1` if you want to update the first entry in the list.
+    * Enter `1` if you want to update the first entry in the income list.
 * `[NEW_AMOUNT]` refers to the updated monthly sum received, as a whole number.
 * `[NEW_CATEGORY]` refers to the supported categories of income.
     * Enter `Salary`, `Allowance`, `Investment` or `Others`.